Knutsford: Railway

-Currently, there is generally an hourly service in both directions.
+Currently, Northern Trains generally runs an hourly service in both directions.
 Trains operate to Northwich and Chester to the south-west; northbound services travel to Altrincham, Stockport and Manchester.
 There are extra trains to and from Stockport at peak times on weekdays.
-On Sundays, there is a service every two hours to Chester and a service every two hours to Southport via Manchester, Bolton and Wigan.
+On Sundays, there is a service every two hours in each direction.

 The number of weekday peak trains to Manchester was cut back controversially in December 2008, to allow Virgin Trains West Coast to run extra services between Manchester and London.
 Knutsford was expected to get a half-hourly train services to Northwich and Manchester (Monday to Saturday) by December 2017, with an increase in the Sunday frequency to hourly, but the promised additional services have failed to materialise.

-Bus

-Since April 2018, bus service cutbacks has left Knutsford with just one regular bus route; this is an hourly Altrincham-Wilmslow-Knutsford service, with most continuing to either Macclesfield or Northwich, operating Monday to Saturdays only.
-There is also one bus per day to Warrington, Monday to Friday only.
-There is a 'Flexilink' (a flexible dial-a-ride service) available to people with disabilities or over 80 between 09:30 and 14:30 Monday to Friday.

-In the past, it was common for one bus operator to run most or all of the bus routes in Knutsford.
-Crosville Motor Services ran buses across Cheshire and North Wales.
-Then later Star Line Travel took over services, who were based in Knutsford (at Stanley Road Industrial Estate) and Wythenshawe.
-Star Line Travel were taken over by North Western Road Car Company, who then later became part of Arriva Midlands.
-Star Line Travel's Knutsford depot closed, which made running bus routes in Knutsford an unattractive proposition for Arriva, who ceased to serve the town in January 2009.
-Star Line Travel's coach division was split between Bullocks Coaches and Selwyns Travel.

-Current bus operators in Knutsford are D&G Bus and Warrington's Own Buses Monday to Saturday only.
+Buses

+D&G Bus operates three bus routes in the town, which can be accessed from Knutsford bus station.